 Cash Economy Audit

-The ATO defies a cash economy as all legal transactions which are not disclosed and result in evasion of tax.
+The ATO defines a cash economy as all legal transactions which are not disclosed and result in evasion of tax.
 It’s also known as a hidden activity as it’s difficult to quantify.

 In partnership with tax practitioners and small businesses, the ATO has developed this audit to assess tax evasion within a cash economy.

-When your business is selected for a Cash Economy Audit, they will make contact via phone to arrange a meeting to discuss why you were chosen, how the audit will be conducted, explain your obligation and check records.
+When your business is selected for a Cash Economy Audit, they will make contact via phone to arrange a meeting to discuss why you were chosen and how the audit will be conducted, explain your obligation and check records.